Filter, Sort, and Paginate Lists#

 GET /users/?name__icontains=john&name__icontains=doe

-The __contains form produces WHERE name LIKE '%john%' AND name LIKE '%doe%'.
-The __icontains form uses ILIKE instead.
+__contains produces WHERE name LIKE '%john%' AND name LIKE '%doe%'. __icontains uses ILIKE.

 As a convenience, whitespace inside one __contains or __icontains value is also AND-split. ?name__contains=john%20doe is equivalent to the repeated-parameter form above.
 Prefer repeated parameters when you control the URL — they are unambiguous and survive any client/server quoting changes.

-Literal %, _, and \ characters are escaped before building the SQL LIKE / ILIKE, so contains searches behave like literal substring matching rather than wildcard matching.
+Literal %, _, and \ characters are escaped before SQL LIKE / ILIKE, so contains searches use literal substrings, not wildcards.

 Multiple filters on the same field#